Narthur/ohc-handbook/Course Catalog.md

 Biology, Business, Chemistry, English, General Science, Mathematics, Music, Religion, History

-|Total |123-138 hours
+|Total |137-148 hours
 |------|-------------

-\*Required Course

-\*\*Designed to prepare teachers for denominational certification for Adventist elementary and secondary schools.
+\*\*This curriculum is designed to prepare teachers for denominational certification for Adventist elementary and secondary schools.
 Completion of this program does not meet eligibility requirements for teacher certification in the State of Arkansas Public School System.

-†Required for education majors only—passing challenge exam fulfills this requirement

 # Minors / Emphases